TEAMMATES/teammates/devdocs/staticAnalysis.md

 #####Suppressing PMD warnings
-To introduce code that violates PMD rules, PMD provides several methods of [suppressing](http://pmd.sourceforge.net/snapshot/usage/suppressing.html) rule violations, such as the `SuppressWarnings` annotation or the `NOPMD` marker, can be used to tell PMD to ignore specific parts of the code.
+To introduce code that violates PMD rules, PMD provides several methods of [suppressing](http://pmd.sourceforge.net/snapshot/usage/suppressing.html) rule violations, such as the `SuppressWarnings` annotation or the `NOPMD` marker, which can be used to tell PMD to ignore specific parts of the code.
+The suppression should be as specific as possible, and the reason for violating the rule should be explained.

 ### FindBugs